• Art Magazine

 GPU power for complex projects

-Display technology: color fidelity without compromise
+Display technology: Uncompromising color accuracy

 The Liquid Retina XDR display covers 100 percent of the P3 color gamut.
 True Tone automatically adjusts the color temperature to ambient light without compromising color accuracy.
-ProMotion at 120 Hz makes stylus inputs on external tablets smoother.
+ProMotion at 120 Hz makes stylus input on external tablets smoother.

 The Apple ecosystem is a productivity multiplier.